informalsystems/quint/tutorials/lesson4-sets/sets.md

 | EVMOS    | JUNO    |
 | EVMOS    | OSMO    |

-For example, @KryptoCoffeeCat wants to know whether they could exchange BTC for ATOM by doing up to three swaps.
+For example, @KryptoCoffeeCat want to know whether they could exchange BTC for ATOM by doing up to three swaps.
 Unfortunately, @KryptoCoffeeCat have lost access to their browser, as they did not update it as often as it was required.
 Now they are stuck with the